eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 > **_NOTE:_** By default `chatIconColor` would be set to `.gray`, `chatIconWidth` and `chatIconHeight` will be set to 60.

-The allowed declarations are shown below
+The allowed declarations are shown below:
 ```swift

 import SwiftUI